Antonio F. Coronel: Career

 Antonio Francisco Coronel was the son of Ygnacio Coronel, born in Mexico City in the last years of colonial New Spain.
 Coronel was 17 years of age when he came to Alta California with his parents in 1834, as a part of the Híjar-Padrés Colony.

 In 1838, he was appointed Assistant Secretary of Tribunals for the Pueblo de Los Ángeles.
 In 1843, he became Justice of the Peace (Juez de Paz, the equivalent of Mayor at that time).
 During the Mexican–American War in 1846–47, Antonio was a captain and sergeant-at-arms in the Mexican artillery and took part in military operations against the United States.
+Participating in the Battle of Dominguez Rancho, the Battle of Río San Gabriel and the Battle of La Mesa.
+He continued resistance under General José María Flores until Flores decided to leave California.
+Coronel and others then surrendered while Flores and a small remnant retreated to Sonora.